siberia/gz_cookbooks/README.md

 These cookbooks make up a large chunk of the cookbooks that is used by Kaizen Garden and previously on my personal SmartOS Compute Node.

+It is assumed that you will install additional software and tools (i.e. your raid controller management tools like MegaCli after forking and submoduling in your hardware cookbook.)

 ## License and Authors

 ```